 Unless otherwise indicated, all vegetative and structural erosion and sediment control practices will be constructed and maintained according to the project drawings and specifications.
 The following specific measures are identified for each project during initial work control planning sessions.
-The project scope is defined and the necessary storm water controls are evaluated and prescribed by LATA Kentucky regulatory compliance.
+The project scope is defined and the necessary storm water controls are evaluated and prescribed by the deactivation and remediation contractor's regulatory compliance organization.
 Once work on each project begins, the effectiveness of the prescribed controls is evaluated and the controls are modified as necessary to control the release of BMP pollutants.